Delaware Valley Ornithological Club

 Jack Creighton: went on the Michael Huber Prairie Warbler Reserve walk in the Pine Barrens last week with Tony Croasdale and saw Prothonotary, Hood and Prairie Warblers, as well as Scarlet Tanager.

-Matt Haley: found what appears to be a new species of firefly for Philadelphia, collected in Eastwick meadow.
+Matt Haley: found what may be a new species of firefly for Philadelphia, collected in Eastwick meadow.
 It is Pyractomena borealis.
 He also noted that a Louisiana Waterthrush nest was found along Cresheim Creek in Wissahickon Valley Park.